krisdekreek/Test3/README.md

 # Test3
 Now it is public

-This is a line from RStudio.
+This is a line from RStudio. and another one.

 Does it update now?

+iHaha